csa-iot/data-model/README.md

 Commands
 --------
-Derived Commands modifications look like the following.
+Command definitions look like the following.

 ```xml
 <commands>